-Students may obtain GC Parking Permits (with proof of current enrollment) free of charge from Media Services (R- 120).
+Students, faculty and staff may obtain GC Parking Permits (with proof of current enrollment) free of charge from Media Services (R- 120).
 All automobiles on campus must display a valid parking permit on the outside lower left corner of the rear window.
 Permits for convertibles, pickups with temporary campers, and vehicles with a rea r window sun shield may be displayed on the left rear bumper.

 All students may park in all parking lots and spaces not designated for visitors, for the disabled, for college vehicles, for faculty and staff, or as reserved.
 Students with handicap I disability license plates or special handicap tags may park in any designated handicap space.
 These spaces are reserved 24 hours a day 7 days a week.

 - In accordance with Texas law, operators of bicycles, motorcycles, motor scooters and mopeds shall be granted all the rights and shall be subject to all the laws and duties applicable to the driver of a motor vehicle while on the Galveston College campus.

 - Parking of bicycles must be restricted to designated areas or bicycle racks.
 Bicycle racks are located next to the Northen Building, east side.

 - Parking of motorcycles, motor scooters or mopeds must be restricted to areas or spaces marked or designated for these types of vehicles.
 Designated motorcycle parking spaces are located between the Fine Arts Building and the Northen Building and on the east side of the Hermes Fitness Center.

 - Any of these vehicles found parked illegally and creating a potential safety hazard may be impounded or cited at the owner’s expense.